precisionlender/SampleTestAutomation/README.md

 ## Tips
-You may notice that the `BoaHooks` file contains an `AfterScenario` hook to quit the WebDriver.
+You may notice that the `Hooks` file contains an `AfterScenario` hook to quit the WebDriver.
 WebDriver instances are somewhat notorious for sticking around and causing issues.
 If you get stuck while debugging/running new tests locally, look for zombie instances leftover from past test runs (kill chromedriver.exe from Task Manager).